The Migrant Innovation Northern Territory (MINT) program is an initiative owned and managed by the Paspalis Group.

 Under the Skilled migration specific criteria, which occupation list should my occupation come from?

-Applicants must have occupations on both the NT Skilled Occupation Priority List and on the relevant Australian government occupation list.
+Applicants must have occupations on both the relevant Northern Territory skilled occupation list and on the relevant Australian government occupation list.
 This is to ensure that local Northern Territorians are not disadvantaged through the nomination of skilled migrants in areas where there are already sufficient local workers.

 Are there any exemptions for overseas applicants joining the MINT program?

 There are no exemptions to Australian Government criteria for any applicants.
 There are however concessions to NT Government criteria for MINT applicants.

 MINT applicants who are seeking nomination through the General Skilled Migration pathways:

 Will need to demonstrate they can fill skills shortages in the NT, but will not need to obtain an offer of employment by an NT employer in their nominated occupation or a closely related occupation.